mikestefanello/pagoda/README.md

 ### Forms

-The `Form` field on the `Page` is similar to the `Data` field in that it's an `any` type but it's meant to store a struct that represents a form being rendered on the page.
+The `Form` field on the `Page` is similar to the `Data` field, but it's meant to store a struct that represents a form being rendered on the page.

 An example of this pattern is: